Giavonator/61040-portfolio/assignments/assignment1.md

   3. Treasurer (Student apart of the house, that manage finances): Historical cost week over week for menus can be easily stored and provided simply for finances.
 Simplifying them to no longer need to keep track of and add up all the receipts.

 #### 3.1.3 Evidence/Comparables
+  1. [Annual Food Waste](https://www.usda.gov/about-food/food-safety/food-loss-and-waste/food-waste-faqs): It is estimated that 30% of the food used in the USA is gone to waste due to lack of proper managment.
+  2. [Humans Are Bad at Food Managment](https://www.sciencedirect.com/science/article/pii/S0195666323001307) Due to "psycho-social, socio-demographic and lifestyle factors" people generally aren't the best at tracking household food leftovers, and could use help food management systems.
+  3. [Careless Food Management](https://pmc.ncbi.nlm.nih.gov/articles/PMC9192139/): Small size communities, especially with younger members, generally have high rates of "careless planners and cooks".
+Meaning our household is exactly what would need this extra help.
+  4. [Saving Money by Reducing Food Waste](https://www.epa.gov/recycle/preventing-wasted-food-home): By reducing the amount of food we waste our house could use that money instead for buying new cookware or other important household needs.
+  5. [Opportunity Cost for Time Outweighs Food Management Benefits](https://www.sciencedirect.com/science/article/abs/pii/S0921800923002756): A study revealed that in developed countries the opportunity cost associated with time spent managing food didn't outweigh the benefits of wasting food.
+Essentially, our time could be spent doing better things than managing food.
+  6. [Carbon Emission by Food Waste](https://www.worldwildlife.org/stories/fight-climate-change-by-preventing-food-waste): Roughly 8% of emissions are due to food waste, which could be prevented by having a better household food management system.
+  7. [Comparable - Cheffling](https://chefling.com/): Uses a camera within fridge and AI to keep track of whats inside in real time.
+It is a monthly service which would cost significantly too much for our 5 fridges.
+  8. [Comparable - SuperCook](https://www.supercook.com/#/desktop): Very easy to use software that provides a variety of recipes for current ingredients in fridge, but doesn't keep track of pantry of fridge easily.
+Manual recipe adding is reported to be very difficult from users.
+  9. [Comparable - KitchenPal](https://www.supercook.com/#/desktop): A mobile solution that has both recipe suggestions and pantry trackers, but doesn't fulfill the weekly management planning that is necessary with our menus.
+  10. [Comparable - SamsungFood](https://samsungfood.com/): Provides great recurring meal plan options, but not as helpful with daily changing menus with drastic different ingredients.

 #### 3.1.4 Potential Features
 ##### 3.1.4.1 Sigma Ingredients